 To find out, the team conducted a series of experiments in mice, beginning with a learning task.

 First, the researchers removed mice from their home and placed them in a new environment.
 After the rodents had explored their new surroundings for a while, the researchers gave them a mild foot shock.
 The mice were then returned to their original environment to rest.

 On assessing the hippocampal activity of the mice, the researchers found that rodents that had sufficient sleep after the learning task demonstrated stronger sleep-related oscillations in the CA1 region of the hippocampus, compared with sleep-deprived mice.

 Next, the researchers set out to determine whether disrupting these sleep-related oscillations might impact memory.
 To do so, the team gave a new group of mice a drug that prevented a small group of neurons in the CA1 from expressing the protein parvalbumin.
-This is a process that studies have shown occurs with sleep deprivation.
+This is a process that

 The rodents then completed the same learning task as the previous group of mice, and hippocampal activity was measured before and after the task.

 The researchers found that blocking the activity of parvalbumin-expressing neurons in the CA1 of mice interfered with the rhythmic firing of surrounding neurons.

 Furthermore, when these mice were returned to the environment in which they received the foot shock, all memories of this environment appeared to have been eliminated.